Firepower 2000

 In Closing

 Compared to most shooters on the market Firepower 2000 has a different feel but is no less great.
-This is one of the better shooters for the SNES, which is surprising as it was released so early.
+This is one of the better shooters for the SNES, which is surprising as it was an early release.
 Avoid crap like D-Force and pick up this hidden gem.

 One thought on “Firepower 2000